Sink into Me: Music video

 The music video for "Sink into Me" begins with slow motion of Adam Lazzara's face and the band performing in front of an audience in an undisclosed location.
 During the performance a black, glue-like liquid begins to drip from the ceiling and the band is slowly "sinking" into the stage, which is descending.
 The music video ends with Adam fully sinking into the glue and throwing the drum kit.

 Directed by Travis Kopach.
 Casting was set in Brooklyn, NY and the audience is made up of fans wishing to partake in the video.

 Chart performance

-"Sink into Me" became Taking Back Sunday's second top-ten hit on the Billboard Alternative Songs chart (after "MakeDamnSure"), reaching number ten, and was also their first entry on the new Rock Songs chart, where it reached number thirty-two.
+"Sink into Me" became Taking Back Sunday's second top-ten hit on the Billboard Alternative Songs chart (after "MakeDamnSure"), reaching number ten, and was their last single to appear on the chart until their 2023 single, "S'old".
+It was also their first entry on Billboard's new Rock Songs chart, where it reached number thirty-two.